isotope-project/ssa-densem/reviewer-log.md

   $t_i$'s -- those *are* the children, right?  (doing so would contradict equation (24), I think)

-  This was a typo, and has been fixed
+  This was a typo, and has been fixed.

 - line 1410 / Fig. 26: This figure gets buried in the text.
 I would put it at the top of the page to make it more prominent.
 Also, here is where I was